Courses

 Read Bio

-Micah joined the staff at MONTANA BIBLE COLLEGE in 2011.
+Micah is currently the lead teaching elder at Emmaus Church in Bozeman, Montana.
+Previously he was on staff at Montana Bible College.
 He grew up in Colorado and was a Supervising Manager at Recreational Equipment Inc. (REI).
 Then, in 2004, he and his wife moved to Montana where he took on the roles of Financial Director and Instructor at Montana Wilderness School of the Bible.
 He has a passion for teaching and sharing God’s Word and enjoys other hobbies such as photography, backpacking, cycling, and most outdoor activities.
 Micah and his wife Christa have three young children.
 Micah earned a BS in Bible/Theology and Educational Ministries from Multnomah Bible College in 2004 and an MA in Curriculum and Instructional Design from Colorado Christian University in 2017.

 Read Bio